 “Organizations that have real empowerment don’t talk about it.
 Those that make a lot of noise about it generally lack it: they have been spending too much of their past disempowering everybody.
 Then, suddenly, empowerment appears as a gift from the gods.” (p.
 25).

 Empowerment, for it to be meaningful and have an impact, has to be more than a management technique, and perhaps it is not so much something a manager can give away as it is a core value to organize around.
 And in that case, co-determination may be a more accurate term.

 Co-determination: What Does it Mean?

 Co-determination is not laisses-faire leadership.
 It is not some blunt form of ‘anything goes’.
 It is authentic involvement with the workers, acknowledgment of their presence, and recognition of their skills.
-It is different from empowerment, because under conditions of co-determination the knowledge worker is always already in power.
-It may, however, be necessary for a manager from time to time to remind knowledge workers of their significance, illume their professional value and related responsibilities, but always with respect and from a dedication to cooperate rather than control.
+It is different from empowerment, because under conditions of co-determination, the knowledge worker is always already in power.
+It may, however, be necessary for a manager from time to time to remind knowledge workers of their significance, and illume their professional value including related responsibilities, but always with respect and with dedication to cooperate rather than control.

 As a starting point for any change process, co-determination should be considered for the sake of arriving at sound courses of action, with minimum risk of conflict and maximum potential for success.
 Co-determination must, however, be made with caution and cleverness.